LeoLionel/simple-mnist/README.md

 The code is based on the example in Michael Nielsens [(online) book](http://neuralnetworksanddeeplearning.com/) “Neural Networks and Deep Learning”.
 Additional features are: vectorization over mini batches, Adam optimizer, dropout, different activation and loss functions.

-First download the training data (four files) from [here](http://yann.lecun.com/exdb/mnist/) and put the files in a new subfolder `data/`, do not unzip them.
-Then you can train the network with the following code:
+For training download the data (four files) from [here](http://yann.lecun.com/exdb/mnist/) and put them in a new subfolder `data/`, do not unzip them.
+Now you can train the network with the following code:

 ```